thioseck/Insecure_juice_shop/README.md

 ## Task 1: Scoring Risks
 Use the matrix in the Threat Model Report to score the risks that we’ve identified so far to the Juice Shop.
 ## Task 2: Risk Rationale
-Now that we’ve scored all our risks, explain why you chose to rank the risks in the way you did.
+Now, that we’ve scored all our risks, explain why you chose to rank the risks in the way you did.
 This rationale and ranking shows where Udajuicer’s resources should be allocated first as opposed to trying to tackle everything at once.

 # Section 4: Mitigation Plan